-The Silsila of birthday in Corona started in May with my husband’s birthday.
+The Silsila of birthday in Corona started in May with my partner’s birthday.
 There was a lockdown.
 I was at my highest level of anxiety and did not order cake, nor did I order any gifts for him.
 I made a cake in a karahi.
 I sincerely believed then that parcels carried potential risk.
 Neither did we meet anyone.
 What I did instead was organize an online party for him from both his side of the family and mine.
 Little did I know that it would be the first of the many online parties that would follow in 2020….
 November was distant then, and I had thought things would be better by then…

 My birthday was on Diwali this year so it was very special.
 I had a nice day with our families.
 Before I complain about how I could not go out to a restaurant, or invite people over I should remember that 2020 has been about surviving.
 I am grateful to be alive, healthy and happy that I have not got the dreaded illness.
 It has been a weird year, and with the loss and despair that it has brought, it has probably made us value little nothings more than ever.

 I have become a little chilled out now.
 So yes there were two cakes, a bouquet and lots of gifts and treats sent by close family.
 For our anniversary in June, my partner wanted to get flowers for me but he was afraid I will kill them with sanitizers!